eduardohroliveira/laravel-geolite-maxmind/README.md

 </ul>

-* Now you should use any HTTP client that supports , such as Postman or Insomnia or any other tool.
+* Now you should use any API testing tool, such as Postman or Insomnia or any other of your preference.